immcantation/changeo/README.rst

-Change-O - Repertoire clonal assignment toolkit
+Change-O: Repertoire clonal assignment toolkit
 ================================================================================

 Change-O is a collection of tools for processing the output of V(D)J alignment